 Cost comparison over 6, 12 and 24 months (the real numbers section)

 This is the part most competitors skip.
-They'll tell you "it depends" and leave it there.
-Here's an actual model you can plug your own numbers into.
+They'll tell you 'it depends' and leave it there.
+Here's an actual model you can plug your own numbers into and if you'd rather have the arithmetic done for you, run the PPC versus SEO comparison with your own figures.

 The model (plug your numbers in)

-• Expected lead growth curve (modest in months 1 to 6, compounding from month 6 onwards)
+For SEO: monthly SEO spend (retainer or in house cost) and expected lead growth curve (modest in months 1 to 6, compounding from month 6 onwards).

 Scenario A: Melbourne plumber ($2,000/month budget)